UK leader in peril after Treasury chief axes 'Trussonomics'

 Paul Johnson, director of the Institute for Fiscal Studies think tank, said Monday’s announcements would not be enough “to undo the damage caused by the debacle of the last few weeks.
 But they are big, welcome, clear steps in the right direction.”

 The financial fiasco has turned Truss into a lame-duck prime minister.
 She took office just six weeks ago after winning a party election to replace Prime Minister Boris Johnson, who was forced out in July after ethics scandals ensnared his administration.
-Many Conservatives now believe their only hope is to replace Truss.
+Many Conservatives now believe their only hope is to replace Truss — but they are divided about who should take over.

+In a BBC interview, Truss conceded that she had made mistakes.
+But, she vowed, “I will lead the Conservatives into the next general election.”

 Labour Party economics spokeswoman Rachel Reeves said Truss was “barely in office, and she is certainly not in power,” and claimed the Conservatives could not fix the problems they had caused.

-“They’ve set fire to everything.
-Now they insist it is all fine,” she said.
-“The truth is an arsonist is still an arsonist, even if he runs back into the burning building with a bucket of water.”
+“The truth is an arsonist is still an arsonist, even if he runs back into the burning building with a bucket of water,” she said.

 “I think they’re quite content with that slightly odd state of affairs, for the moment.”